spautz/limited-cache/README.md

 A plain Javascript object is often good enough for simple key-value caching.

-The problem is that a simple object cache can grow forever.
+The problem is that a plain object cache can grow forever.
 This library adds a size limit, plus `maxCacheTime` and smarter removal of old items.

 ## Example